jbn182/jbn182/README.md

 I am also passionate about developing decentralized systems so I ended up learning technologies like: GunDb, IPFS and solidity

-I speak: English, Spanish (native), Portuguese and Russian (Beginner/intermediate)
+I speak: English, Spanish, Portuguese and Russian

 E-mail: info@bensanz.com